 Medical Assistant Program

 The Medical Assistant Program at California Healing Arts College is designed to prepare you for the real world of working in a busy and growing medical office or clinical environment.
-Medical Assistants are the heart of any good medical practice: you are the person who first greets a new patient, records her blood pressure and other vital signs, and helps her feel as relaxed and reassured as possible.
+Certified Medical Assistants are the heart of any good medical practice: you are the person who first greets a new patient, records her blood pressure and other vital signs, and helps her feel as relaxed and reassured as possible.

 A skilled Medical Assistant makes all the difference.
 That’s why the focus at California Healing Arts College is upon your Medical Assistant training in front-office and back-office clinical skills and common-sense customer service.